tweag/nickel/doc/manual/syntax.md

 "The number 5."
 ```

 Multiline strings are useful to write indented lines.
-The indentation is stripped from the beginning of the first line, and first and last lines are ignored if they are empty.
+The indentation is stripped from the beginning of the first line, and first and last lines are ignored if they are empty or contain only spaces.

 Example:
 ```